 In a country that’s run largely by mercenaries, where men didn’t even know what doing the missionary position was until they were in bed with their brides, this new exposure to the “white man” has initiated new curiosities.

 The award goes to…

-When it comes to finding fucked up trends based on the terms that people from all around the world have spent late nights googling, there’s no shortage of disturbing, disgusting and downright horrifying discoveries to be made.
-To honour this wealth of darkly bizarre internet queries, I’ve decided to hand out three awards for some of my favourite, and least favourite, findings.
+When it comes to finding fucked up trends based on the terms that people from all around the world have spent late nights googling, there’s no shortage of disturbing, disgusting, and downright horrifying discoveries to be made.
+To honor this wealth of darkly bizarre internet queries, I’ve decided to hand out three awards for some of my favorite, and least favorite, findings.

 In related news, the "Disturbing" award goes to a country that seems to have a fascination with necrophilia.
 Congratulations, Philippines.
 While a spike in their searches for the fucking of deceased human beings in November was likely caused by the media’s attention to a Swedish woman accused of necrophilia, other spikes throughout the year for necrophilia queries are unknown.

 Finally, I’d like to guide your attention to the following two words: Pain Olympics.
 Before you draw any conclusions, keep reading in order to save your eyes from possible horror.
 The "Horrifying" award was a tie.
 As I mentioned before, Australia and the US were tied for first.
 Ausies and Americans are dead even at searching the internet for the painful competition that involves self-mutilation and dismemberment.
 I mean, at least necrophilia isn’t sensationalized on the internet as a competitive sport.

 Out of pure horror and disgust, nothing more will be said.
 I'm done here.